Skip to main content

 This area has the highest plant biodiversity in Canada and is renowned for its hidden waterfalls, caves, rare orchids and wind currents that allow raptors to glide effortlessly on its currents for hours at a time.

-In First Nations languages, it is often referred to as “the place where the land meets the sky” and it has been a sacred place of pilgrimage for 1000s of years as it was the first habitable land to reappear after the last ice age roughly 10,000 years ago.
+In First Nations languages, the Niagara Escarpment is often referred to as “the place where the land meets the sky” and it has been a sacred place of pilgrimage for 1000s of years as it was the first habitable land to reappear after the last ice age roughly 10,000 years ago.

 The Natural Wonders of the Niagara Escarpment

-Here are the 7 natural wonders along Ontario’s Niagara Escarpment:
+Here are the 7 natural wonders along Ontario’s Niagara Escarpment, one of the best ecotourism destinations in Canada:

 1. Niagara Falls